flatironinstitute/jax-finufft/README.md

 ## Usage

-This library provides two high-level functions (and these should be all that you generally need to interact with): `nufft1` and `nufft2` (for the two "types" of transforms).
+This library provides three high-level functions (and these should be all that you generally need to interact with): `nufft1`, `nufft2`, and `nufft3` (for the three "types" of transforms).
 If you're already familiar with the [Python interface](https://finufft.readthedocs.io/en/latest/python.html) to FINUFFT, _please note that the function signatures here are different_!